zhm86/CoDLuaDecompiler/README.md

 ### How to Use

 - To decompile a couple/a single file(s) just drop it on the .exe
-- To decompile whole folders open the program and give it the path
+- To decompile whole folders open the program with the path as a parameter

 ## Download